Knowledge base

 ) before interrupting live streams - C. Continue broadcasting

-Availability in Case of...
+Availability in the case of...

-... rendering on the Manager
+... rendered on the Manager

-... single-bitrate stream without processing
+... single bitrate stream without processing

 ... transcoded stream or with watermark